 How to use WasteMAP

-Below is a guidance for using WasteMAP, starting with the map features, followed by the Decision Support Tool (DST).
-If you are interested in information on the data and methodology behind WasteMAP, please visit our Data & Methodology page.
+Below is a guide for using WasteMAP, starting with the map features, followed by the Decision Support Tools (DSTs).
+If you are interested in information on the data and methodology behind WasteMAP, please visit our Data and Methodology page.

 The Map